|

 with the wine tastes.
 The idea is to neutralize the

-pallet between wines and food.
+pallet between wines.

 - Water